Keeping a child’s baby teeth cavity-free is important

 Childhood caries often cause children to lose their teeth early, a situation that does not benefit children or their health.
 The American Dental Association and American Academy of Pediatric Dentistry note that childhood caries is a significant public health problem.
 Caries in young children is considered a “silent epidemic”.
 It is very common and no one talks about it.
 The great news about caries is that it is almost 100% preventable!

-So, baby teeth fall out anyway, what is the big deal?
+Baby teeth fall out anyway, why worry about keeping a child’s baby teeth?
 For one thing, when teeth fall out early, it is difficult for the child to eat healthy food.
 It is hard to chew or bite off pieces of food without front teeth.
 Children need healthy teeth in order to chew thoroughly and enjoy fresh fruits and vegetables and lean proteins, and to get the full nutritional value from them.
 Cutting food into tiny pieces or pureeing them when you can’t chew is really not that appetizing.
 Some children don’t eat well at all when they have lost teeth or when they have cavities or untreated tooth decay in their mouths.

 Not only are teeth good for chewing, they are important for development of clear speech.
 The tongue and teeth work together to form certain sounds.
 When you make the “t” sound, your tongue touches the inside of your front teeth, and the “th” sounds requires your tongue to go between the top and bottom teeth.
 The same is true when you make the “l” sound.
 Sing a song – la la la la la and try it out.